Cycling74/rnbo.example.juce/README.md

 # RNBO JUCE Examples

-So you want to build your own DAW or a Plugin?
-This template should get you started with your own Standalone Desktop application and Audio Plugin, using the source code export feature of RNBO, part of [Max 8](https://cycling74.com/max8/) made by [Cycling '74](https://cycling74.com/).
+This template demonstrates how to use RNBO in either a Standalone Desktop application or an Audio Plugin (VST/AU).
+It uses the C++ source code export feature of RNBO, together with the JUCE application framework.
+RNBO is part of [Max 8](https://cycling74.com/max8/) made by [Cycling '74](https://cycling74.com/).

-This project is based on the cross-platform JUCE framework for handling audio processing.
-You have the option of using JUCE to manage your UI as well.
-Please be aware that the JUCE has its own license terms (mostly GPL with the availability of commercial licenses).
+If you want to build an app or plugin for sale, be aware that the JUCE has its own license terms (mostly GPL with the availability of commercial licenses).
 See their [website](http://www.juce.com/) for further details.

 > **Alert (macOS users):** If you are using macOS 15+, you may have trouble building the `main` branch due to an incompatibility with the JUCE version it uses.
 Please use the [`juce8` branch](https://github.com/Cycling74/rnbo.example.juce/tree/juce8) instead.